 SARS is a severe acute respiratory syndrome.
 It is caused by the SARS coronavirus, known as SARS-CoV.
 Coronaviruses cause infections in animals and humans.
 The SARS outbreak is highly contagious.
 If it leads to pneumonia, the risk becomes higher.
 The first case of SARS was reported in February 2003 in Asia.
-After a few months, the disease spread to places like South America, North America, and, Europe.
+After a few months, the disease spread to places like South America, North America, and Europe.
 SARS-CoV-2, which is a positive-sense single-stranded RNA virus that is responsible for the current COVID-19 pandemic, is a new strain of coronavirus.

 A mutation can be explained as a change in the genetic material or information that is stored.
 Viruses are organisms that keep changing due to evolution.
 All the recent outbreaks worldwide have been very life-threatening.
 The main reason for them is a few viruses and their genetic mutations.
-Initially, these viruses arise from the animals, and later they are transmitted to humans.
+Initially, these viruses arise from animals, and later they are transmitted to humans.
 Some of the mutated viruses are:

 Bird flu.
-This mutated form of flu virus is found in birds.
+This mutated form of the flu virus is found in birds.
 This is also called avian flu.

 Swine flu.
 The virus causing swine flu has undergone mutations during the transmission from the pig.

-There is no wrong walking along with the person or sitting opposite to them.
+There is no wrong with walking along with the person or sitting opposite to them.
 These might not cause direct contact with them.
 But, make sure to maintain a sufficient distance.

 The symptoms of SARS include: